-A2: Enrollment requirements for receiving aid are the same for Ecampus and on campus students.
-In order to receive federal loans, you must be enrolled at least halftime in a term (minimum 6 credits if undergrad/post-bacc or 5 if graduate).
-We award aid based on the expectation of fulltime enrollment (12 credits a term for undergraduate and 9 credits a term for graduate students).
-If you will be enrolled less than fulltime, you must submit an enrollment revision form to avoid disbursement delays.
+A2: Enrollment requirements for receiving aid are the same for Ecampus and on-campus students.
+In order to receive federal loans, you must be enrolled at least half-time in a term (minimum 6 credits if undergrad/post-bacc or 5 if graduate*).
+We award aid based on the expectation of full-time enrollment (12 credits a term for undergraduates and 9 credits a term for graduate students).
+If you will be enrolled less than full-time, you must submit an enrollment revision form to avoid disbursement delays.
 If we are not notified of your enrollment plans beforehand, your aid will be adjusted and disbursed after the Financial Aid Census Date for that term.

-*For undergraduates and post-baccs, graduate level coursework is excluded for federal aid purposes.
+***For undergraduates seeking their first degree, graduate-level coursework is excluded for federal aid purposes.